Eun Ji-won: Early life

 Eun Jiwon was born in Seoul, South Korea on June 8, 1978.
 His mother, Kim Seong Ah, was a singer from the female duo, the "Lily Sisters".

 Eun studied abroad in Hawaii, attending the Hawaiian Mission Academy, from Grade 9 to 12.
 He was schoolmates with former Sechs Kies member, Kang Sung-hun.
 As a teen in Hawaii, he worked part time as a cafe DJ, where he picked up an interest in music and was recruited under DSP Media.

-He is related to Park Chung-hee and Park Geun-hye, who both served as the President of South Korea.
+He is related to Park Chung Hee (grand uncle) and Park Geun-hye (first cousin, once removed), who both served as the President of South Korea.

 Career

 1997–2000: Sechs Kies

-Eun Jiwon debuted under Sechskies on April 15, 1997 with their first single, "School Anthem" on the program KMTV Show!
+Eun Jiwon debuted under Sechs Kies on April 15, 1997 with their first single, "School Anthem" on the program KMTV Show!
 Music Tank.
 The team was met with positive reception and rose to fame with their hit songs PomSaengPomSa and Couple.
 Eun described his time with Sechs Kies as hectic due to back-to-back schedules paired with little rest.

 In 1998, Eun made his on-screen debut, playing the lead role in the film Seventeen, which also featured fellow Sechs Kies members.

 On May 18, 2000 Sechs Kies announced their disbandment.
 Despite their success, the group collectively to disband with hopes to succeed in the future.
 Following the disbandment, the group released a final track online, titled "Thanks".

-For more details regarding Sechs Kies' history see Sechs Kies.